 After an all too brief 15 minutes you start your ascent to the shallower 8 metre level to continue your dive.
 Now, swift moving and impressive silvertip sharks can pass by overhead in search of food.
 A full bodied shark (2½ - 3 metres), silvertips are often the stars of the show on most other scuba dives, but in Viti Levu they often play only bit(e) parts.

 Back in the shallows it's the turn for the black tips and white tips to have lunch.
 What a enthralling way to prolong your safety stop, watching a dozen reef sharks darting back and forth in the maelstrom.

 The second dive at Shark Reef takes you down to 17 metres, and you stand behind a guide rope that acts as the new ringside.
-It is normally on the second dive that tiger sharks make an appearance, and the food bins are left in the water during the surface interval to attract the tigers, which roam further away from the reef.
+It is normally on this dive that tiger sharks make their appearance, and the food bins are left in the water during the surface interval to attract the tigers, which roam further away from the reef.

 Almost immediately you'll notice several more large bull sharks as well as hefty lemon sharks.
 Now more curious, they'll slowly come closer to within 4 or 5 metres.
 What a sight!
 The bull sharks would make any dive, but the main course may just be arriving!